jon49/blog/content/post/excel_queries.md

 LinqToExcel2D

-This is a project I’m thinking about starting.
-I’ve done some work on it already.
+This is a project Iâ€™m thinking about starting.
+Iâ€™ve done some work on it already.
 I would just need to clean it up and make it work as nice as LinqToExcel.
 It would be slower than both projects mentioned above, but, when you are working on small datasets it would come in handy.

-I’ve read one of the best ways to learn how to code and improve your skills is by reading other people’s code.
+Iâ€™ve read one of the best ways to learn how to code and improve your skills is by reading other peopleâ€™s code.
 This would be a great opportunity for me to do just that!